Crispy bacon, juicy roasted tomatoes and crunchy lettuce all makes this BLT sandwich with smoky garlic mayonnaise the ultimate summer sandwich.

 - 8 slices sourdough bread lightly toasted in the oven

 - Pre-heat the oven to 170°c/340°f and line a sheet pan with parchment paper.

 - Place the sliced tomatoes on the sheet pan and season with salt and pepper.
 Drizzle over the olive oil and place in the oven.

 - Allow the tomatoes to cook for 45 minutes to an hour until they start to caramelize.

 - Remove from the oven and allow to cool to room temperature.

-- To make the smoked chilli aioli, place the egg yolks, lemon juice, garlic, mustard, paprika, smoked chilli, sugar and salt in a blender and blend for 30 seconds until well combined.
+- To make the aioli, place the egg yolks, lemon juice, garlic, mustard, paprika, smoked chilli, sugar and salt in a blender and blend for 30 seconds until well combined.

-- Scoop the aioli into a bowl and set aside.
+- Transfer the aioli into a bowl and set aside.

-- To assemble the sandwich, dollop a generous amount of aioli onto 2 slices of toasted sourdough and spread to cover the bread.
+- To assemble the sandwich, spread aioli onto the slices of bread.